What is a Recommendation Engine and How it Works?

 Foundation of Recommendation Engine

 Consumer interaction data is the foundation for developing a recommendation system.
 More the consumer data more efficient the recommendation engine.
-The data consists of customers’ past behavior, customers relations with other users, and similarity between various items.
+The data consists of customers’ past behavior, customer relations with other users, and similarity between various items.

 Customer attributes like demographics (eg: age, gender) and psychographics (eg: interests, dislikes, etc) can facilitate identifying similar customers.
 Product features (eg: movie genre, actors, etc) can help in computing the similarity between products.

 Broadly based on their operations recommender systems can be divided into 3 types:

 Collaborative filtering is further divided into user-item and item-item.
 User-item filtering looks for like-minded customers based on their common rating patterns.
 In item-item filtering similarity between pairs of items is calculated.